Shirtiny/ts-lib-template/README.md

 ## Usage

-1. Select the branch:
+1. Create your repository by clicking 'Use this template' top of the page.
+Then, check the `Include all branches` option.

+2. Select a branch and rename it as `main`, then mark that branch as `default` at github repository settings:
    - `esbuild` This branch is based on Esbuild with a lot of customization.
    - `parcel` This branch is based on Parcel, it's more simple and easy to understand.

-2. Create your repository by clicking 'Use this template' top of the page.
-Then, check the package.json file.
+   - `main` Same as `esbuild`.

 ## Config